GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 <h2 id="File_Structure">File Structure</h2>

 I believe that files should be made for each of the smallest components in a programming language.
 Whether it be functions, classes, methods, etc. This can get messy very quickly though so use your discretion when creating your project's file structure.

+<h2 id="Backward_Compatibility">Backward Compatibility</h2>

+A priority of your code should be preserving backward compatibility.
+If you publish a class, method, function, etc. it should remain accessible for perpetuity and the structure and interface should remain consistent with past versions.

 <h2 id="Block_Size">Code Block Size</h2>